cwinkelmann/deepfaune/README.md

 ---

-> How can I learn more about machine learning?
+> How can I learn more about machine learning for ecology?

-You can watch these [series of 3 french videos](https://imaginecology.sciencesconf.org) (video 1 is the easiest).
+You can dig into [this paper list](https://ecostat.gitlab.io/imaginecology/papers.html).

 > Is the `deepfaune` software free?

-Yes, it is a free software.
-Commercial use is forbidden, according to the [CeCILL LICENCE](https://plmlab.math.cnrs.fr/deepfaune/software/-/blob/master/LICENCE.txt).
-But, if you appreciate our work, please cite our work and/or contribute by sharing with us your annotated images.
+Yes, it is a free software, ut commercial use is forbidden (see LICENSE section).
+If you appreciate our work, please cite our work and/or contribute by sharing with us your annotated images.

 > Can I have access to the images used in the DeepFaune project?